 'Day leave'/Short term leave

 Students can go on day leave on the weekend and at various times during the week.
-If your student is having dinner out, please return them to the college by 7:00pm during the week and over the weekend return them by 9:00pm on Friday and Saturday evening.
+We ask that students are returned to the college during the week by 7:30pm at the latest.

 'Overnight leave'